This set of Fermentation Technology Multiple Choice Questions & Answers (MCQs) focuses on “Fermenter Design – Body Construction”.

 d) 80 cm

-Explanation: The largest practical diameter for glass fermenter is 60 cm.
+Explanation: The largest practical diameter for the glass fermenter is 60 cm.
 This was discovered by Cowan and Thomas in 1988.
 The glass containers were made up of borosilicate battery jars.
-The glass vessels must be sterilized before using.
+The glass vessels must be sterilized before using them.

 5. Which of the following institute grades the steel?